-- (a) Inform the responsible RPF and plan submitter, either in writing or orally, of any site conditions which in the LTO's opinion prevent implementation of the Notice. - (b) Be responsible for the work of his or her employees and familiarize all employees with the intent and details of the operational land protection measures of the Notice and amendments that apply to their work. - (c) Keep a copy of the applicable approved Notice and amendments available for reference at the site of active timber operations. - (d) Comply with all provisions of the Act, Board rules and regulations, the applicable Notice and any approved amendments.
+- (a) Inform the responsible RPF and plan submitter, either in writing or orally, of any site conditions which in the LTO's opinion prevent implementation of the Notice. - (b) Keep a copy of the applicable approved Notice and amendments available for reference at the site of active timber operations. - (c) Comply with all provisions of the Act, Board rules and regulations, the applicable Notice and any approved amendments.